jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Eternal nothingness is fine if you happen to be dressed for it.
+You don't look out there for God, something in the sky, you look in you.
-- Woody Allen
+- Alan Watts

-Updated on: [10/14/2022]
+Updated on: [10/15/2022]
 <!-- #quoteEnd -->
 </pre>